developer-zebra/developer-zebra-site/src/emdk-for-android/5-0/api/notification/Notification-LEDParams/index.md

 ###repeatCount

 The LED blinking repeat count.
 Default value assigned is 0.
-The supported values are 0 to 127.
-Setting -1 or above 127 will flash the LED infinitely.
+The supported values are 0 to 127 for RS6000.
+ Setting -1 or above 127 will flash the LED infinitely for RS6000.
+ Note: The repeatCount is used for additional LED blinks.
+ Example: Setting repeatCount = 0 will blink the LED once, setting repeatCount = 1 will blink the LED twice, etc.

 **Type:**

 int